Reading at Mere Green

 All children across the school have a weekly library book and are encouraged to read regularly at home.
 We have two well-stocked school libraries ran by a host of school-librarians, which are a place of inspiration.
 They are used to promote a love of books, to explore authors and to develop children’s own reading interests.
 In addition to this, we utilise the Mere Green Public Library.
 We are lucky to have the Mere Green Library so close to our doorstep, where a class will visit to read stories each week.

 We provide positive reading opportunities throughout the year for our children and families to engaged with, including phonic workshops and holding bi-annual books fairs.
-We also have a special weekly visitor: Snoopy the reading therapy dog, who engages a group of reluctant pupils whilst supporting their wellbeing through the charity Paws For Therapy.
+We also have a special weekly visitor: Snoopy the reading therapy dog, who engages a group of reluctant pupils whilst supporting their wellbeing through the charity Pets For Therapy.